HorizonEventsAgency/aisafetyevents.org/content/proposal.md

 ---
-title: "Proposal and thesis of the AI Safety Events organization"
+title: "AI Safety Events org proposal"
 date: 2022-11-06
 ---

-AI Safety Events is a group supporting the realization of events for the AI safety community.
+*AI Safety Events* is a group supporting the realization of events for the AI safety community.

-Problem: The field of AI safety is up-and-coming.
+**Problem**: The field of AI safety is up-and-coming.
 It doesn't have many dedicated events or representation in the established events.
 Existing organizations and individual researchers desiring the realization of workshops or socials face an operational burden.

-Solution: Creation of an organization dedicated to event operations for the field.
+**Solution**: Creation of an organization dedicated to event operations for the field.

 ## Theory of change